 Lots of couples are deeply concerned about how Covid-19 will affect their wedding plans.
-Now that the government has recommended no indoor social gatherings of more than 100 people until 29th March (this is subject to change), we’ve gathered some helpful information and advice to keep you informed.
+We’ve gathered some helpful information and advice to keep you informed.
 We’ve included information on who can help you make the decision on whether to postpone your wedding, what to do about destination weddings and honeymoons, and how to communicate if you do choose to postpone.

 Should I postpone my wedding?

 There is a government recommendation for indoor social gatherings to be limited to 100 people maximum and for outdoor gatherings to exceed no more than 500 people.
 These restrictions are subject to change and are in place until 29th March 2020.
 The decision to postpone or not should be taken in consultation with all the relevant parties; family, guests, venue and suppliers.
 We recommend first including your wedding venue and solemniser in the conversation.
 Their thoughts will be crucial in helping you make a decision.